CheongKoo/HA_AppDaemonZeverSolarSensor/README.md

 ![Image of Gauge](https://github.com/CheongKoo/HA_AppDaemonZeverSolarSensor/blob/master/images/Generated%20power%20gauge.png?raw=true)

 **Notes:**
-1) Application is written for AppDaemon 3.
+1) Application is written for AppDaemon 4.
+(I have modified it for AppDaemon 4 but I can't really remember all the steps.)
 2) This will supersede my other project [HA_AppDaemonZeverSolar](https://github.com/CheongKoo/HA_AppDaemonZeverSolar) as that project uses MQTT.
 This is a simpler implementation and has no reliance on MQTT.
 3) No changes need to be made to configuration.yaml as the component will appear to the Hass front end once it runs.